To do this, click on "cFos Power Brain Wallbox Configuration" and enter the following:

 Device type | EVSE with OCPP 1.6 |

-Some EVSEs with OCPP, such as the Innogy eBox professional S or Mennekes Amtron, can transmit meter data to the OCPP backend in compliance with calibration regulations.
-The OCPP gateway of the cFos Charging Manager can transparently forward such meter data to the backend.
+Some wallboxes with OCPP, such as the Innogy eBox professional S or Mennekes Amtron, can transmit meter data to the OCPP backend in compliance with calibration law.
+The OCPP gateway of the cFos Charging Manager can forward such meter data transparently to the backend.

-The gateway is not required to operate a cFos Power Brain Wallbox, because the cFos Power Brain Wallbox allows the simultaneous operation of OCPP to the backend for authorisation and billing and Modbus for load management.
-To do this, configure the OCPP client under "cFos Power Brain Controller Configuration" and additionally activate Modbus.
+The gateway is not required to operate a cFos Power Brain Wallbox, as the cFos Power Brain Wallbox allows simultaneous operation of OCPP to the backend for authorisation and billing, as well as Modbus for load management.
+To do this, configure the OCPP client under "cFos Power Brain Configuration" and also activate Modbus.
 Then enter a cFos Power Brain Wallbox under "Start" and enter the address or COM port data and Modbus ID.

 If you want to set up the gateway, you must configure the following parameters.
 To do this, click on "Settings" of the corresponding EVSE and enter the following: